-The bad credit mortgage is often called a sub-prime mortgage and is a type of mortgage that consists of homebuyers with low credit ratings.
+The bad credit mortgage is often called a sub-prime mortgage and is offered to homebuyers with low credit ratings.
 Due to the low credit rating, conventional mortgages are not offered because the lender sees this as the homebuyer having a larger-than-average risk of not following through with the terms of the loan.
-Lenders often charger higher interest rates on sub-prime mortgages in order to compensate for the high risk that they are taking.
+Lenders often charger higher interest rates on sub-prime mortgages in order to compensate for the higher loan default risk that they are taking.

 Credit scoring is the method in which credit risk is assessed.
 It uses mathematics to determine a person’s credit worthiness based on their current credit accounts and their credit history.
 The system was created in the 1950s, but did not see widespread use until the last couple of decades.

 Credit scores are numbers reported that range from 300-900.
 The higher the number is, the better the score.
 Creditors see this number as an indication of whether or not an individual will repay money that is loaned to them.
 The scores are determined by looking at the following data:

 The score that creditors like to see is above 650, which is a very good credit score.
 Those who have credit scores of 650 and above will have a good chance of acquiring quality loans with excellent interest rates.